kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

       priority prioritizing workloads over individual pods.

    1. Perform best-effort reprieval of workloads and pods violating PodDisruptionBudgets.
-We achieve it but scheduling and assuming the preemptor (assuming that all potential victims are removed), and then iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
+We achieve it by scheduling and temporarily adding the preemptor to `nodeInfo` structure (assuming that all potential victims are removed), and then iterating over potential victims that would violate PodDisruptionBudget to check if these can be placed in the exact same place they are running now.
       If they can we simply leave them where they are running now and remove from the potential victims list.

       For domain D being a single node (current pod-based preemption), the above algorithm works identically to the current algorithm.
 For larger domains, different placements of a preemptor